Eat, Drink, Shop and Stay in Melbourne

 Blue Bell Inn, Church St

-Melbourne’s only pub in the 2014 Good Beer Guide.
-Julia and Kevin look forward to seeing you for a drink or a meal at their pub popular with walkers.
+We look forward to seeing you for a drink or a meal at their pub popular with walkers.
 The Blue Bell is the brewery tap for the Shardlow Brewery and usually has 8 draught beers or ciders on tap.
 The pub is also well located for visitors to Melbourne Hall and our stunning Norman parish church (12th century).
-Draught beers are reduced in price on Sundays!
+Our Shardlow draught beers are reduced in price on Sundays!

 The Chip and Pin, High St.